zachleat/zachleat.com/web/_posts/2021-10-12-monetization.md

   openGraphBackgroundImage: /og/sources/deposit-boxes.jpg
 postRank: 18
 ---
+_Updated on January 28, 2022 with new information for Svelte and Astro._

 Three years into working on Eleventy, I continue to be blown away by [the adoption and community support](https://www.11ty.dev/blog/jamstack-survey-2021/) of folks contributing to the underdog.

 It has me thinking about sustainability models for this style of web framework—[what are other folks doing to fund development](https://twitter.com/zachleat/status/1447940347384971275)?
 Recent news would suggest that more and more folks are going the route of taking investment.
 It has me considering the hidden costs of such routes.